LU Open Science Days 2024 – program

 08:30-09:00 Registration

-9.00-9.45: Keynote: Mirjam Walpot, International Network of Open Science & Scholarship Communities
+9.00-9.45: Keynote: The power of Open Science Communities, Mirjam Walpot, International Network of Open Science & Scholarship Communities

 Mirjam Walpot is a board member of the International Network of Open Science & Scholarship Communities (INOSC) and a co-founding board member of the Open Science Community Amsterdam (OSCA).
 She used to work as a research and educational advisor at the central staff department of Amsterdam University of Applied Sciences (AUAS), where she together with her colleagues developed the organization’s guidelines and recommendations around Open Science.
 Recently she moved to Sweden, where she aims to continue her work on Open Science.